home-assistant/home-assistant.io/source/_integrations/fritzbox_callmonitor.markdown

 ---
-title: "FRITZ!Box Call Monitor"
+title: FRITZ!Box Call Monitor
-description: "Instructions on how to integrate a phone call monitor for AVM FRITZ!Box routers into Home Assistant."
+description: Instructions on how to integrate a phone call monitor for AVM FRITZ!Box routers into Home Assistant.
 logo: avm.png
 ha_category:
   - System Monitor